divvun/lt-support/docs/index.md

 This site aims to document all areas where human languages matter on digital platforms, and whether that area is open for community access or control.

-[Technology exists](https://giellalt.github.io) for building language technology tools for most areas, but making those tools available on the systems people use is a fullly different matter.
+[Technology exists](https://giellalt.github.io) for building [language technology tools](https://github.com/divvun) for most areas and most languages, but making those tools available on the systems people use is a fullly different matter.
 The documentation gathered here aims to change that.

 # Sections